sanskrit/raw_etexts_english/blogs/manasataramgini/2004-12-01_the-3-front-war.md

 +++
-title = "The 3 frontxa0war"
+title = "The 3 front war"

 +++
 We completed the fortifications on various crags and they stood